garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 2 Zoom Buttons.md

     1. The target point on Earth's surface.
 You can use the current camera's target point by calling your `getSceneTarget()` method.
     1. The distance (in meters) from the target at which the camera should be placed.
 ArcGIS Runtime's `GeometryEngine` lets you calculate the x/y distance in meters between two points, but the constructor needs an x/y/z distance, which you can calculate using the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) (did we mention that this workshop would require junior high school math?).

+    The following steps will help you set up this camera controller.

 1. In your empty `if` block, get the scene target, verify that it is of type `Point`, and cast it to `Point`:

     ```